cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 -   content: The serialized protobuf message representing a config.
-For a particular trial, the actual message type is defined in the `cogment.yaml` file in its respective section: `trial:config_type`, `environment:config_type`, and `actor_classes:config_type`.
+For a particular trial, the actual message type is defined in the spec file in its respective section: `trial:config_type`, `environment:config_type`, and `actor_classes:config_type`.
 The trial config is given when starting a trial, and is for use by pre-trial hooks.
 The environment config is set by pre-trial hooks, and is for use by the environment.
 The actors configs are set by the pre-trial hooks, and are for use by actors (each actor class can have a different config type).

 ### `TrialActor`